magento/merchdocs/src/cms/page-builder-add-content-products.md

    ![]({% link images/images-ee/page-builder-products-settings_carousel-default.png %}){: .zoom}
    _Product list in default carousel mode_

-The following instructions shows how to add a Products list to a block.
+The following instructions show how to add a Products list to a block.
 You can then use a [widget]({% link cms/widgets.md %}) to place the block at a specific location on any page in your store.

 ## Products toolbox